eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 - **Permissions:** for collaboratibe wikis, custom permissions and visibility rules can be implemented on top of the database, unlike in Git.
-- **Renaming:** objects can be given database IDs, and so they can be renamed without breaking links.
 - **Free Structure:** with plain text storage, a directory structure has to be used to make it easy to browse large wikis.
 It's natural to make the folder structure correspond to the hierarchy by which pages are organized (e.g. how